agrc/gis.utah.gov/about/policy/sgid/index.md

 All empty geometries and duplicate records will be removed, with [Sweeper](https://github.com/agrc/sweeper) or some other form of automation.

-All new database domains will comply with the following rule: Domain values must match domain descriptions.
-See this [document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) to learn more about this rule.
+All new database domains will comply with the following rule: domain values must match domain descriptions.
+See this [document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for background on this rule.

 The ESRI default Resolution and Tolerance will be used.